kenbutler/spotify/README.md

 ```
 4. **Run _transfer.py_.**
 **_CAUTION_**: This should clear all playlists on your Spotify account and make it completely automated through this script.

+# Caveats
+Learned a few things in this little escapade.
+- Spotify will not have access to _everything_ that is in your iTunes library.
+This is often either because
+    - Record agreements differing between Apple and Spotify, or
+    - You got songs from another application (_\*cough\*_ illegally downloaded? _\*cough\*_) that had horribly-mangled track or artist names, which makes it hard to find matches.
+- While iTunes allows you to create folders for playlists, these folders are actually playlists themselves.
+No folders actually exist.
+I do a check to ensure no folders are added.
+- Playlist names must be unique.
+Though iTunes allows you to name playlists with duplicate names, they still track them behind the scenes with unique IDs.
+When transferring playlists to Spotify, though, it's pretty important to make sure all your iTunes playlist names are unique.
+You might otherwise end up with a merging of two different playlists with the same name.
+- Spotify's REST API places limits on queries.
+For example, you can only query the names of 50 playlists at a time, or add 100 tracks to a playlist at a time.
+I've handled these sort of limits (at least the ones I've encountered so far) in the code.

 # Help
 If you run into HTTP issues, I recommend looking at